boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

     </tbody>
     </table>

-5. After run the application, the specific widgets of the dashboard are filtered by default rendering like below.
+5. After running the application, the specific widgets on the dashboard are filtered by default rendering as shown below.

     ![WidgetFilterSample](/static/assets/faq/images/widget_filter_full_view_sample.png)